paul-schaaf/roomr/README.md

 - ability to add info to room blockings (e.g. who the people who blocked this room are, what they are doing etc.)
 - ability to block rooms by clicking on them instead of using the form
 - add feature to bulk add rooms
 - better UI/UX.
-On the browser it looks a little clunky because there is so much space next to the form.
-On mobile,the form at the top is a little difficult to reach and use
+The admin forms still look a bit clunky and chaotic.